xueliang-zhong/dotfiles/editor-profile.md

 - With plugins: C-j/k/l/h between vim windows & tmux panes.
 ## emacs
 - same as vim in evil-mode, for example :sp, :vs.
+- C-x-0 to kill current window (the emacs way).

 # Shell